2050nz/library-value-of-use-calculator/README.md

     ]
 }
 </script>

 ```
+*Alternatively, if you want to keep this configuration in a separate file you
+can provide the path to this file to the calculator using a `data-config` property

 Finally, add the following html element to the page you want the calculator to show

 `<div id="library-usage-calculator"></div>`

+or with optional `data-config`

+`<div id="library-usage-calculator" data-config="/path/to/your/config.json"></div>`

 #Styling